Skip to Content

 Entrance to Gozsdu Udvar, home to some of the best restaurants in Budapest

-This place is lively and a lot of fun.
+Gozsdu Udvar is lively and a lot of fun, especially at night.
 It’s similar in vibe to the area around Szimpla Kert, though perhaps with a slightly older crowd and more upscale dining establishments.

-There are plenty of great-looking restaurants at Gozsdu Udvar but we already had dinner so we just stopped at some random bar for a quick drink.
-Do check this place out as many of the establishments here look promising.
+There are plenty of great-looking restaurants at Gozsdu Udvar, but we visited after dinner, so we just stopped at some random bar for a quick drink.
+But do check this place out, as many of the establishments here look promising.

 Restaurants at Gozsdu Udvar in Budapest, Hungary